danvk/aoc2023/aoc2017/README.md

 The former makes a change to a temporary I guess?

-My code Just Worked for part 2, 2 minutes in a debug build.
+My code Just Worked for part 2, 2 minutes in a debug build (1m40s opt).
 I guess the 50M is big enough to weed out vector shifting implementations?